On the Viability of Semi-Supervised Segmentation Methods for Statistical Shape Modeling: Results and Discussion

+Figures~\ref{fig:setting1_qualitative} and~\ref{fig:setting2_qualitative} provide representative qualitative examples of the first two modes of variation under the most annotation-limited setting.
+We show the 20\% setting because it is the most annotation-constrained method in our setting and therefore most clearly exposes shape-model failure modes.

+\textbf{Qualitative results for Strategy 1.} Figure~\ref{fig:setting1_qualitative} illustrates representative first and second modes of variation for Strategy 1.
+The results demonstrate that nearly all methods generate smooth and interpretable statistical shape models (SSMs), effectively capturing both the first and second modes.
+However, in some cases, the direction of variation is reversed in the test SSMs produced by semi-supervised models.
+Specifically, BCP, MT, and UA-MT exhibit this reversal for both NAMIC and FEMUR in modes 1 and 2, while SASSnet also shows a reversed mode of variation for NAMIC in mode 1.
+Despite these reversals, most models generate qualitatively smooth, meaningful, and interpretable representations of dominant shape variation.

-\textbf{Qualitative Results for strategy 2.} Figure \ref{fig:qualitative_results} (Appendix \ref{appx:add_results}) illustrates the first mode of variation for the FEMUR and NAMIC datasets when using 20\% annotated data for semi-supervised models, while Figure \ref{fig:second_mode_strategy_2} (Appendix \ref{appx:add_results}) presents the second mode of variation for both datasets.
-From these figures, we observe that SSMs generated for the FEMUR dataset by BCP, CAML, DeSCO, and DTC exhibit smooth shapes, closely resembling the ground truth SSM, while other methods result in poor-quality SSM.
+\textbf{Qualitative Results for Strategy 2.} Figure~\ref{fig:setting2_qualitative} illustrates representative first and second modes of variation for Strategy 2.
+From these figures, we observe that SSMs generated for the FEMUR dataset by BCP, CAML, DeSCO, and DTC exhibit smooth shapes, closely resembling the ground truth SSM, while other methods result in poor-quality SSMs.
 Additionally, CAML, DeSCO, and DTC effectively capture the first mode of variation, though are noticeable differences in BCP’s results.
 A similar trend is observed for NAMIC, where the same semi-supervised methods also produce smooth SSMs.
-However, none of the SSM models successfully capture the left atrium ventricles(all SSMs are blob like structures), leading to significantly noticeable discrepancies in both mode 1 and mode 2 compared to the GT SSM.
+However, none of the SSM models successfully capture the pulmonary vein ostia (left atrial protrusions), as the produced SSMs exhibit overly smooth and poorly defined anatomical structures, leading to significantly noticeable discrepancies in both mode 1 and mode 2 compared to the GT SSM.

+\textbf{Practical guidelines for Usage of Semi-supervised methods for SSMs}.
+Segmentation metrics alone were not sufficient to predict downstream SSM quality.
+Although lower ASD and HD95 generally correlated with improved shape modeling, methods with the lowest boundary errors did not always produce the most accurate SSMs.
+Likewise, models with competitive Dice scores or lower generalization error did not necessarily recover the PCA subspace derived from manual segmentations.
+Methods incorporating boundary refinement and pseudo-label correction, such as BCP, MCF, and CAML, more consistently preserved shape-space quality, but no single method performed best across all anatomies and annotation budgets.

+Qualitative analysis further showed that, despite achieving superior segmentation accuracy, methods such as CAML, BCP, and MCF did not always reproduce the same principal modes of variation as models built from manual segmentations.
+This suggests that optimizing for segmentation consistency alone may not be sufficient to preserve the true anatomical variability of a population.
+A promising direction for future semi-supervised methods is to explicitly model population-level shape variation, for example through statistical shape priors, distribution-aware learning, or conditioning segmentation on anatomical and image-texture variability.
+Such approaches may better preserve the underlying distribution of organ shapes while maintaining segmentation accuracy.